 This handbook also includes information about what's new this year.
-It explains the philosophy of Positive Behavioral Intervention Strategies (PBIS) and how PBIS will help improve student learning, cut down on discipline issues and even school bullying.
+It explains the philosophy of Multi-Tiered Systems of Support (MTSS) and how MTSS will help improve student learning, reduce discipline issues and support students' social and emotional wellbeing.